-Why is it a membership and not insurance?
+Why is it is membership and not insurance?

-There are no claim forms, subrogation, or bills that show up months after your emergency medical situation.
+No claim forms, subrogation, or bills show up months after your emergency medical situation.
 They also take care of all communication between the admitting and receiving hospitals and will stay in touch by providing updates to family and friends.

 Do they have the resources to transport an entire family if all are in a hospital abroad?

 Yes.
-Some Medjet authorized affiliate aircraft can transport up to two critical patients at once and dispatch multiple aircraft simultaneously.
-They can also transport several non-acute patients at once on a common aircraft through their affiliate network.
+Some Medjet-authorized affiliate aircraft can transport up to two critical patients simultaneously and dispatch multiple aircraft simultaneously.
+They can also transport several non-acute patients on a common aircraft through their affiliate network.

 Does Medjet operate and maintain its own aircraft?

 No. Medjet is an authorized Indirect Air Carrier (IAC) utilizing the services of licensed Part 135 air carriers to meet your air ambulance transportation needs.
-Medjet does not own, lease or operate any aircraft and has no affiliation with any direct air carrier.
-As an IAC, Medjet contracts for the provision of air transportation services in its own name and coordinates the provision of Global Medical Evacuation services for your flight.
+Medjet does not own, lease, or operate any aircraft and has no affiliation with any direct air carrier.
+As an IAC, Medjet contracts for air transportation services in its own name and coordinates the provision of Global Medical Evacuation services for your flight.
 Licensed direct air carriers operate all flights.

 How do I know the aircraft and crew transporting me are safe?

 Medjet requires all authorized medical aircraft to be twin engines with a minimum of two pilots specially trained and certified for the specific aircraft they are flying.
-Medical teams must be specially trained in the care of critically ill or injured patients at altitude, with experience in short- and long-range air medical transport missions.
+Medical teams must be specially trained to care for critically ill or injured patients at altitude, with experience in short- and long-range air medical transport missions.
 All authorized affiliates must comply annually with Medjet Assist standards regarding liability insurance limits and pilot and medical crew training.

 What medical services do the aircraft have?

-Aircraft operated by Medjet Assist authorized affiliates are fitted with state-of-the-art medical equipment and can operate as flying intensive-care units.
-All aircraft can accommodate one critical patient and family member along with a medical team.
+Aircraft operated by Medjet Assist authorized affiliates are fitted with state-of-the-art medical equipment and can act as flying intensive-care units.
+All aircraft can accommodate one critical patient, a family member, and a medical team.

 Enhance your international and domestic travel protection for Global Medical Evacuation by purchasing a Medjet membership.
 It is something that you hope you will never need, but if you do, it will be one of the most invaluable purchases of a lifetime.
 Isn’t your peace of mind worth it?